Is this your child's symptom?

 - Choking on spit up milk

 - Heartburn from acid on lower esophagus.
-Infants with this condition cry numerous times per day.
+Infants with this problem cry numerous times per day.
 They also act very unhappy when they are not crying.
 They are in almost constant discomfort.

 - Poor Weight Gain